theothermattm/theothermattm.github.io/_posts/2021-08-18-scaling-technical-teams.md

 ## Curiosity

 In our experience, the best developers on the best teams are very, very curious.
 They don’t just want to build the thing you ask, they want to know why what they’re building will be valuable.
-The best developers and teams know that if they understand the core of what a business is after, they can lend their own strengths of their technical discipline to making products better.
+The best developers and teams know that if they understand the core of what a business is after, they can lend the strengths of their technical discipline to making products better.

 Don’t treat a developer with lots of questions as a nuisance; embrace them and foster a culture  where asking those questions is not only rewarded but expected.
 If your software teams aren't asking lots of questions, consider that a potential red flag.
 Perhaps your tech leads are hoarding information!

 ## Organize around information sharing

 Make sure that between you, your technical leads and individual team members there is a clear sense of who makes what decisions, who needs to be informed of them, and who doesn’t care at all.
 There’s a tool for that!
 [RACI matrix](https://en.wikipedia.org/wiki/Responsibility_assignment_matrix) anyone?
 You don’t have to use something as formal  as a RACI matrix, but be inspired by the idea.
-Strive to make sure your team is able to make as many decisions as possible independently.
+Strive to make sure your team can make as many decisions as possible independently.

 When a team knows they’re empowered to make a decision, they will move much faster.
 And when they can’t make a decision, if they know exactly who to go to, then that decision will get to the right person a lot quicker.
 This, of course, assumes that when a decision needs to be made outside the team, that decision-maker makes it a priority to get that decision to them fast.
 Reward unblocking your teams throughout the organization.